History of the Port of Southampton: History

 Legend has it that while in Southampton (although Bosham, West Sussex makes a similar claim), Viking king Cnut the Great (also known as King Canute) sat on the shore on his throne and commanded the incoming tide to stop and not wet his robes.
 The tide ignored him.
 He was not trying to prove he was all-powerful, but was demonstrating to his courtiers that even he was not all-powerful; they should worship God instead.
 In 1016, Canute was crowned King of England in Southampton; although he had come as an invader, his twenty-year reign was peaceful and uneventful.
 The port's 200-ton (tonne) floating crane, HLV Canute, was named after him.

 The Saxon town began to decline during the 10th century (due to Viking raids and the silting of the river Itchen), but a mediaeval town also known as Hamtun grew up nearby.
 A large number of Norman immigrants arrived after the conquest, and English and French quarters developed in the town.
-The most important import and export were still wine and wool, respectively.
+The most important import and export were wine and wool, respectively.
 The port was also an important departure point for English armies on their way to France.